meliopolis/chainhopper-sdk/README.md

-# hopper-xyz-sdk
+# Chainhopper Protocol SDK

-TODO: add documentation
-TODO clean up index.ts

 ## Quick Start

 ### 1. Setup SDK

+TODO

-### 2. Generate a migration request
+### 2. Generate a migration request from v3 to v3

+TODO

+### 3. Generate a migration request from v3 to v4

+TODO

+### 4. Generate a migration request from v4 to v4

+TODO